williamhallatt/all-the-agile/README.md

 # all-the-agile
 Links to blog posts and news articles on Leadership and Agile concepts that have added to my learning.
+My intent is not to index the entire internet, but these are worth reading in my opinion...and possibly reading again.

 Pull requests are always welcome!

 ## Leadership